Vincent-Pang/aws-jwt-verifier/README.md

 const config: AwsJwtVerifierConfig = {
     jwksJson: json,
-    tokenType: 'access',    // either 'access' or 'id' for access token or id token
+    tokenType: 'access',  // specify the type of token to be passed into verify(), either 'access' or 'id' for access token or id token respectively
     iss: 'https://cognito-idp.{region}.amazonaws.com/{userPoolId}'
 };